spiccinini/openwrt/README.md

+# LibreRouterOs

+LibreRouterOs is a firmware based on LibreMesh and OpenWrt that provides official LibreRouter support.

+## Download

+Binaries for the LibreRouter can be downloaded from https://github.com/LibreRouterOrg/openwrt/releases

-## Build instructions
+## Build from source instructions

+### Why I would want to build the firmware from source?

+* If you have other hardware than the LibreRouter you can use this repository to build a LibreMesh firmware for it
+* If you want to test non release versions or contribute to the LibreRouterOs development somehow

+### Dependencies

-Dependencies: You must have installed: gcc, binutils, bzip2, flex, python, perl, make, find, grep, diff, unzip, gawk, getopt, subversion, time, libz-dev (or zlib) and libc headers.
+You must have installed: gcc, binutils, bzip2, flex, python, perl, make, find, grep, diff, unzip, gawk, getopt, subversion, time, libz-dev (or zlib) and libc headers.
+You can use [the OpenWrt build-system documentation](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem#examples_of_package_installations) where there is a list of copy pastable install instructions for multiple linux distributions.

+### The build instructions

 1. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf.default